opticfluorine/sovereign/README.md

 ### Server

+> [!WARNING]
+> Ensure that `EnableDebugMode` is set to `false` before exposing the
+> server's REST API to an external network.
+The debug API is not authenticated.

 1. Download the server binaries for your platform, or compile binaries from source (via `dotnet build` and `dotnet publish` from the `src` directory after cloning the Git repository).
 2. From the server directory, initialize a new SQLite database: